badrap/docs.badrap.io/docs/tos.md

 ## Modifications to the Service

-We reserve the right at any time to modify the Service without notice at any time.
+We reserve the right to modify the Service without notice at any time.

 ## Prohibited use

-You are prohibited from using the site or its content: (a) to directly or indirectly violate any international or local regulations, rules, laws, or ordinances; (b) to infringe upon or violate intellectual property rights; (c) to harass, abuse, insult, harm, intimidate, or discriminate; (d) to submit false or misleading information; or (e) to interfere with the security of the Service or the Internet.
+You are prohibited from using the site or its contents: (a) to directly or indirectly violate any international or local regulations, rules, laws, or ordinances; (b) to infringe upon or violate intellectual property rights; (c) to harass, abuse, insult, harm, intimidate, or discriminate; (d) to submit false or misleading information; or (e) to interfere with the security of the Service or the Internet.

 ## Limitation of liability